I first made this Pesto Pasta recipe with zucchini for a healthy St. Patrick’s Day meal last year and I have been loving it ever since.

 I have only ever made this recipe with zucchini but I am sure it would be fabulous with a nice whole wheat pasta or in any way you would normally use a pesto.
 It has a great flavor and hits the spot for me!

-If you like this recipe make sure you pin it below and share with your friends and family either through Facebook, Twitter or by sending them the URL to this page.
+If you like this Pesto Pasta Recipe make sure you pin it below and share with your friends and family either through Facebook, Twitter or by sending them the URL to this page.
 Thanks!